shivenpatel399/RoTo-American-Blue/SECURITY.md

 ## Reporting a Vulnerability

-Report under the Issues Tab if any security threat is breached under the code.
+Report under the Issues Tab if any security is breached under the code.
 No copying or any changes in code allowed.